-Not too long ago, the above picture was circulated widely on the internet and news media as “the real face of Jesus” or what Jesus might actually have looked like.
+Not too long ago, the above picture was circulated widely on the internet and news media as “Jesus’s real face”, or what Jesus might actually have looked like.

-It is an image created by forensic anthropologist Richard Neave, using computer modelling based on actual skull specimens found in the region of Galilee dated to Jesus’s time, the same method developed to help police solve crimes.
+It’s an image created by forensic anthropologist Richard Neave, using computer modelling, the same method police use to solve crimes.
+The model was based on actual skull specimens found in the region of Galilee dated to Jesus’s time.

-To Neave’s credit, he never claimed the model to be Jesus’s face, but simply meant for it to prompt people to consider Jesus as a being man of the time and place that He lived in – a Jew in Middle-Eastern Israel – rather than the fair-skinned and blue-eyed Jesus depicted traditionally.
+To Neave’s credit, he never claimed the model to be Jesus’s real face.
+He said he simply wanted it to prompt people to consider Jesus as being a man of the time and place that He lived in.
+That is, a Jew in Middle-Eastern Israel, rather than the fair-skinned and blue-eyed Jesus depicted traditionally.
 Nevertheless, that has not stopped many – even Christian sites and grace preachers – from touting the image as potentially the “most accurate face of Jesus”.

-But here’s why I believe Jesus would never have looked like that:
+But here’s why I believe Jesus’s real face would never have looked like that:

 Neave’s image would be fairly representative of an average Galilean man of the time period when Jesus walked on earth.
 It could have been Peter, his brother Andrew, or the other disciples from the area.

 Except Jesus wasn’t an average Galilean man.
-He came from the royal line of King David, being born in Bethlehem of Judea, before the family moved to Nazareth in the Galilee region, in both instances fulfilling Bible prophecy (Micah 5:2, Matthew 2:6, 19-23).
+He came from the royal line of King David.
+He was born in Bethlehem of Judea, before the family moved to Nazareth in the Galilee region.
+In both instances, He fulfilled Bible prophecy pointing to Him as the Messiah (Micah 5:2, Matthew 2:6, 19-23).

-There’s no way Jesus could have been an average-looking man who looked and talked like any other Galilean and drew people to Himself or awe them like He did.
-He said 2 simple words – “Follow Me” – to tough fishermen and tax collectors who had betrayed their own people, and they left everything and followed Him.
+There’s no way Jesus could have been an average-looking man.
+He couldn’t have looked and talked like any other Galilean and still drew people or awe them like He did.
+Jesus said 2 simple words – “Follow Me” – to tough fishermen and tax collectors, and they left everything and followed Him.
 He amazed crowds, officers and leaders with His demeanour, so that they were left marvelling at Him.

 Certainly, Jesus would have stood out – not in a blond and fair-skinned way, but stood out as being distinctive nonetheless.

-The Biblical basis for the accuracy of Neave’s image above as quoted in most sites is the verse Isaiah 53:2, which says “there was nothing beautiful or majestic about His appearance, nothing to attract us to Him”.
+The Biblical basis for the accuracy of Neave’s image above as quoted in most sites is the verse Isaiah 53:2.
+It says: “There was nothing beautiful or majestic about His appearance, nothing to attract us to Him”.
 What they fail to regard is the context of the passage that this verse is taken from.